 WiFi is available within the library.
-WiFi is available within the library.
-Access the WiFi by using the NBTS network.
 Students will be provided with a WiFi code for both the Academic Building and the Library once they are admitted.
-Guest logins are available at the Circulation Desk.

 PRINTING AND COPYING AT SAGE LIBRARY

 The use of the copy and printing machines at the library is free of charge.